TERMS OF WEBSITE USE

 21.2 Payment will be in Pounds Sterling in England and all bank charges shall be for the Purchaser’s account.

 21.4 In the cost of an Export Sale notwithstanding anything herein to the contrary, the Company shall perform and discharge its duties by presenting the shipping documents, i.e. the invoice and Bill of Lading or Delivery Order to the Purchaser.
-Where the Sales Contract is on CIF or C and F terms, the Bill of Lading shall be freight prepaid and in the case of a CIF contract the certificate of insurance shall be deemed to be a shipping document.
+Where the Sales Contract is on Cost Insurance and Freight (CIF) or Cost and Freight (CFR) terms, the Bill of Lading shall be freight prepaid and in the case of a CIF contract the certificate of insurance shall be deemed to be a shipping document.

 21.5 In the case of an Export Sale the Purchaser hereby warrants that if an Import License or permit is required for the importation of the goods into the country of destination then such import License or permit has been obtained or will be obtained prior to shipment.